davmarc-lab/CG-Project2/CG-Project2/Notes.md

  - [ ] Consider if using a Shader Storage Buffer is useful for lights computing (at the moment I don't think so)
  - [ ] Improve light caster light effect
  - [ ] Instead of setting a CustomView matrix, you can send the reference of the static camera and should be fine using a Camera* object in the lights scene and not in every light
+ - [ ] Fix ImGui Popups level, to understand try creating a new popup (IGMenuPopup)
+    - [ ] Add a static event queue to implement selected action in IGMenuPopup